Cantalorian/readme-generator/README.md

-  # README generator
+  # README Generator

   ## Description
-  Generates a readme based on user input
+  Generates a README based on user input

   ## Table of Contents
   * [Description](#Description)